AshrafHassan-RH/dev-acm/README.md

 ### Deploying workloads with gitops

 When RHACM is configured to use gitops operator for the deployment of applications, we can use ApplicationSet to deploy any kind of workload.
-In that case ArgoCD managed bygitops operator on the hub cluster is subscribing to git repos where deployable workloads are defined.
+In that case ArgoCD managed by gitops operator on the hub cluster is subscribing to git repos where deployable workloads are defined.
 These workloads are then deployed to any of the managed clusters using Placements.

 #### Deploying multiclusterobservability using gitops